nsbno/spor/.changeset/red-horses-camp.md

 "@vygruppen/spor-react": patch
 ---

-Remove default text color from text
+Remove maxWidth of 300px for alerts